ngen-brett/gitlab-ce/doc/gitlab-basics/create-your-ssh-keys.md

    and follow the [instructions](../ssh/README.md) to generate your SSH key pair.

 1. Once you do that, login to GitLab with your credentials.
-1. On the upper right corner, click on your avatar and go to your **Profile settings**.
+1. On the upper right corner, click on your avatar and go to your **Settings**.

     ![Profile settings dropdown](img/profile_settings.png)